vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/vAtysa-varadaH/prapanna-pArijAtaH/sarva-prastutiH/07_bhAgavatopAsanA-paddhatiH.md

 <details><summary>English</summary>

-27. As Yayate having fallen among the good re- gained his own position from there, even so one falling among the good does not get embarassed.
+27. As Yayate having fallen among the good regained his own position from there, even so one falling among the good does not get embarassed.

 The allusion is to the story of the Mahabharata.
 When Yayati the celebrated king of the lunar race, the son of Nahusha, was reaping the fruits of his merit in the Svargaloka, blinded with pride he one day used vile language towards the sages, which destroyed his punya and led his fall through a curse from Indra.
 But by the favour of the king of gods he fell among the sages called ashtakas and by their grace regained his lost position.